loiclefevre/dragon/README.md

 $ ./dragon-linux-x86_64-2.0.2
 ```

-To load data as well as provisioning (Linux and OCI Cloud Shell):
+To load JSON data as well as provisioning (Linux and OCI Cloud Shell):
 ```
-$ ./dragon-linux-x86_64-2.0.2 -load
+$ ./dragon-linux-x86_64-2.0.2 -loadjson
 ```

-To load data as well as provisioning and finally create a React application (Linux and OCI Cloud Shell):
+To load JSON data as well as provisioning and finally create a React application (Linux and OCI Cloud Shell):
 ```
-$ ./dragon-linux-x86_64-2.0.2 -load -create-react-app myfrontend
+$ ./dragon-linux-x86_64-2.0.2 -loadjson -create-react-app myfrontend
 ```

 Windows: